FRKFFR/Discord-Rich-Presence-for-unity-vrchatsdk/README.md

 # Discord Rich Presence for Unity

-Show your Unity project in Discord status while you work.
+Show your Unity project in Discord status while you work because why not? :3

 <div align=center>